 • Lumpectomy is the most common form of breast cancer surgery which is successfully able to preserve the breast.
 It is commonly performed on patients with early stages of breast cancer.
 The surgeon cuts through the breast area to remove the tumor as well as some part of breast tissue.
 The cut is then sealed with stitches or sutures.

 • A mastectomy is another breast cancer surgery where the full breast is removed as a result of heavy tumor present.
 In some cases, the skin may be preserved while only the nipple is removed.

 • Chemotherapy is another common form of breast cancer treatment which is done over several weeks via administration of drugs via several kinds of injections to kill the cancer cells: drugs intravenously (IV), intra-arterially (IA), or via intraperitoneal (IP)

 • Radiotherapy is a breast cancer treatment that uses radiation in the diseased area.
 This also requires several weeks to make the treatment effective.

 • Targeted drug therapy includes administering the patient with a number of drugs that will particularly hit the cancer cells and its constituents.
 The treatment is usually performed in combination with chemotherapy.

-The breast cancer treatment and early diagnosis usually give the women a Breast cancer survival rate of 100% since it is not very severe.
-However, the Breast cancer survival rate at later stages such as stage 4 is 22% after surviving for about 4-5 years.
+The breast cancer treatment and early breast cancer diagnosis usually give the women a breast cancer survival rate of 100% since it is not very severe.
+However, the breast cancer survival rate at later stages such as stage 4 breast cancer is 22% after surviving for about 4-5 years.

-India has now become a hub of most medical treatment owing to the top-notch cancer surgeons along with the premium hospitals and the amenities.
-The treatment is cost-effective in comparison to the much expensive treatment in countries like USA, UK, Australia.
+India has now become a hub of most medical treatment owing to the top-notch cancer surgeons along with the premium hospitals and the amenities like breast cancer screening & breast cancer treatment.
+The breast cancer treatment in India is cost-effective in comparison to the much expensive treatment in countries like USA, UK, Australia.